darnold76/jupyter_notebooks_for_ops/README.md

 # jupyter_notebooks_for_ops
 Jupyter Notebook for Ops

-These are the notes, slides and examples for my talk at LISA 2019 in Portland, OR, US on Wednesday, October 30, 2019 at 9:45 AM Portland time (UTC-7).
+These are the notes, slides and examples for my talk at [LISA 2019 in Portland, OR, US](https://www.usenix.org/conference/lisa19).

 The goal of this talk is for the listener to come away with a general understanding of the following: